mattcarter11/TFG---Gestor-Energetic/README.md

 # Simulating

-1. Inside *sim* run: `pip install requirements.txt`
+1. Inside *sim* run: `pip install -r requirements.txt`
 2. Run the *main.py* script
 3. Enjoy the simulator

 # Installing the manager and monitoring

 1. Copy the *src* folder tot your server (e.g. Raspberry)
-2. Inside *src* run: `pip install requirements.txt`
+2. Inside *src* run: `pip install -r requirements.txt`
 3. Move the daemons folder contents to */etc/systemd/system*
+4. Create the database using the corresponding method
-4. Create your won drivers if needed
+5. Create your won drivers if needed
-5. Configure each script by changing the *settings* section
+6. Configure each script by changing the *settings* section
-6. Start the daemons
+7. Start the daemons

 # Daemon
 There are two daemons, ge-managing & ge-monitoring, one for each script, managing.py & monitoring.py (ge stands for 'Gestor Energèrtic`).